vonssy/Dawn-BOT/README.md

 > **💡 What does setup.py do?**
 > - Automatically logs in to your Dawn Validator accounts
-> - Solves captchas using your 2captcha key
 > - Extracts bearer tokens automatically
 > - Saves tokens to `tokens.json` for the bot to use